RHIT-CSSE/csse220/Homework/LinearLightsOut/readme.md

 Here are the various stages you should complete:
 - **Stage 0:** Examine the main method in the LinearMain class in the linearLightsOut package in the LinearLightsOut project that you checked out in class.
-This is all the code that we supply for the project — the rest is your responsibility.
+This is all the code that we supply for the project: the rest is your responsibility.
 - **Stage 1:** Display a frame with the right title.
 - **Stage 2:** Display the right number of buttons in the frame (see the nButtons variable in *LinearMain.main*) without worrying about event handling or the symbols on the buttons.
 For full credit, your final solution must